usama-mr20/19011519-001/README.md

-# CS-19011519-001-Mr.20
+JAVA projects for begineers

-I am beginner in web dev and I have stated 100DaysOfCode journey as web dev on twitter regularly pushing HTML and CSS codes
+projects and practice programs written in java.

-Remaining are the projects and practice programs written in java as shown in folders..
+Begineers can find these programs helpful in getting most important programming concepts.